Community Charity Airshow

 B-25s took part in one of the most famous actions of World War II taking off from the deck of the aircraft carrier USS Hornet, 800 miles off the coast of Japan and bombed Tokyo.
 The Canadian Warplane Heritage Museum’s B-25 is displayed in the markings of a Royal Air Force aircraft which fought over North West Europe during 1944-45 and is dedicated to the Canadians who flew with that squadron.

 Members of the Hamilton Sport Parachute Club are hand picked from the best and most qualified skydivers in the area.
-Jumping from the Canadian Warplane Heritage Museum’s DC-3 Dakota.
+Jumping from the Canadian Warplane Heritage Museum’s Douglas C-47 Dakota (DC-3 pictured).

 The Vampire made its first flight in September 1943.
 A total of 85 Vampire fighters served with the Royal Canadian Air Force.
 Because of the pace of jet aircraft development at that time, the Vampire became obsolete as a front line fighter during 1951 and was soon replaced by the F-86 Sabre.